Questions & answers about treatment in the ERCM

 What is the difference between the Cyberknife and a ZAP-X treatment?

-The ZAP-X technology is designed purely for head treatments.
-The Cyberknife treatment, on the other hand, can be carried out anywhere in the body.
+The ZAP-X technology is designed for head-only treatments.
+Cyberknife treatment, on the other hand, can be performed anywhere in the body.
 A ZAP-X device does not require a bunker and shields itself.
-This means that relatives and the practitioner can be in the treatment room during the treatment.
+This means that relatives and the physician can be in the treatment room during the treatment.

 2